A cargo subcommand that displays the assembly generated for a function.

 cargo install cargo-disasm

-To view the assembly of a function foo::bar::baz()
+To view the assembly of a function foo::bar::baz(), a function baz in module

 ```sh